Presentations & Events

 Upcoming Presentations & Events

-Wednesday, April 23, 2025, 2:00PM - Pottery Mound @ Workforce Training Center, 1020 Huning Ranch, East Loop SW, Los Lunas by Paul Parmentier and John Taylor
+Wednesday, April 23, 2025, 2:00PM - Historic Geology Experiments in New Mexico in Water Management and Atomic Energy Applications @ Workforce Training Center, 1020 Huning Ranch, East Loop SW, Los Lunas by Paul Parmentier

 Sunday, May 18, 2025 - Annual Road Show and Personal Antiqes Display @ Los Lunas Transportation Center 101 Courthouse Rd, Los Lunas